kneath/notebook/github/brach_list_page.md

 <!-- -*-Markdown-*- -->

-* Git Branches are awesome.
-Use to develop features or maintain releases.
-* Introduce new branch list page
-  * See all remote branches at a glance
-  * Divergence graph shows recency, amount of work
-  * Exposes compare view
-  * Change base of comparison

 # Branch Lists

 Git's branching model is one of it's best features.
 Branches are cheap, fast and extremely flexible.
 They're great for developing features, maintaining old releases, or just plain experimentation.

 If you spend a lot of time with git, you'll also find that there's a lot of really useful information to be discovered in the way git can compare various branches.
-We're using this information to generate our new [branch list](http://github.com/merbjedi/mongomapper/branches/master) page.
+We're using some of this information to generate our new [branch list](http://github.com/merbjedi/mongomapper/branches/master) page (you can get to this page from the 'Branch List' subnav item under Source).

 ### Check in on your topic branches in one glance